-You can pay $13 for a print copy of my first novel, Barn Again: A Memoir.
+You can pay $13 (or less if you order through this website) for a print copy of my first novel, Barn Again: A Memoir.
 You can pay $0.99 for an electronic version that works well with your doodad.
 You can read the whole fucking thing for free if you find me on a website called Wattpad.
 You can read the first part down below.
 I recommend either option 1 or—actually that's it.

 Barn Again: A Memoir is a work of fiction.
 Seriously.
 The characters and dialogue are inventions; the occasional appearances by real people are entirely make-believe.
 This is not the memoir of a real person; this is the memoir of an imagined character named Jonathan Barnard Jr., which should be obvious to most people, even if it wasn’t obvious to certain literary agents who won’t be named here because their names have been forgotten.

 All rights reserved.
 Quotations falling within the fair-use spectrum of U.S. copyright law are welcome.

 Chapter two was originally published, in slightly different form, online in The Legendary, as was a small part of the preface, the script for the book trailer in chapter ten appeared, in slightly different form, online in ExFic, and chapter eleven was originally published, also in slightly different form, online in Atticus Review.

 Malarkey Books and the Malarkey Books colophon are registered trademarks of Malarkey Books.

 Cover art and design by Daniel Hentschel, www.hardluckcomics.com.

 A literary agent is a mysterious, magical creature, cousin to the leprechaun and the genie, only much harder to conjure.
 Unless you’re Jeffrey Eugenides, an agent must be appeased with a new book at least every two years.
 Otherwise it eats your soul.